michaeljclark/stdendian/README.md

 ### BSD host endian interfaces

 Traditional BSD interface with duplication.
-This is the traditional interface that has redundant directioality.
-It makes it more complex to read and understand code versus simply indicating representation.
+These are traditional interfaces that have redundant directionality.
+The redundancy can make it more complex to read and understand code versus simply indicating representation.
 These interfaces are retained for compatibility.

 #### 16-bit word